-Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
-A chemotherapy regimen (schedule) usually consists of a specific number of cycles of drugs given over a set period of time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles of drugs given over a set period of time.
 A patient may receive 1 drug at a time or combinations of different drugs given at the same time.

 Remission induction therapy uses chemotherapy to destroy as many of the leukemia cells as possible to cause the cancer to go into remission.

 Central nervous system directed therapy destroys any leukemia cells in the central nervous system and prevents the spread of the disease to the spinal fluid.

 Consolidation therapy begins when the child’s leukemia has gone into remission.
 Higher doses of chemotherapy, or drugs not used during previous treatment, are used to destroy most of the remaining leukemia cells.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include short-term side effects like hair loss, fatigue, loss of appetite, nausea and vomiting, diarrhea, and kidney and liver problems.
 If a drug called vincristine (Oncovin, Vincasar) is part of your child’s chemotherapy, there may be muscle weakness and nerve pain.
 These side effects usually go away after treatment is finished.
 Other side effects related to chemotherapy that may last longer or develop after treatment is finished include bone and joint problems and learning problems.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Radiation therapy for ALL is generally used only in specific circumstances.
 This includes when the leukemia has spread to the brain, spinal fluid, or a boy’s testicles, or in high-risk disease to help prevent the spread of leukemia to the spinal fluid.
 However, with current treatment regimens, radiation therapy is typically reserved for recurrent or refractory disease, and in some centers, patients with T-cell leukemia.